gauravanand809/Day-Track/README.md

     *   Collapsible sidebar for navigation (defaults to expanded, state is saved).
     *   Responsive layout.
 *   **Themes:** Light and Dark mode support, with user preference saved.
-*   **User Settings:**
+*   **User Settings (Multi-Provider Support):**
+    *   Choose your AI provider: Google Gemini or OpenAI-compatible API.
-    *   Configure your Google Gemini API Key.
+    *   **For Gemini:** Configure your API Key and select/specify the model name.
-    *   Select the AI model for generation (from a predefined list or specify a custom model name).
+    *   **For OpenAI-compatible:** Configure the API Base URL, an optional API Key, and the model name.
-    *   Settings are saved locally.
+    *   All settings are saved locally.
 *   **User Feedback:** Non-intrusive toast notifications for actions and errors.
 *   **Cross-Platform Potential:** Built with Electron, enabling packaging for Linux, Windows, and macOS (currently configured for Linux .deb).